lmullen/jsr/_source/issues/vol15/mcvickar.markdown

     isolated "foothills" and "hollers" of the region remain a hard trope for scholars to abandon.
-The irony of "isolated" Appalachia, of course, is that it was the very processes of modernization—especially industrialization and specialized forms of
+The irony of "isolated" Appalachia, of course, is that it was the very processes of modernization---especially industrialization and specialized forms
-    knowledge production—that allowed generations of non-Appalachians to imagine the region in this way.
+    of knowledge production---that allowed generations of
+    non-Appalachians to imagine the region in this way.
 In the early 1900s even some of the most prolific and productive authors of Appalachian otherness had come to recognize that their project was simultaneously the product of and producer of the penetration of the region by modernizing forces.
-For example, in Christian Reconstruction in the South (Boston: Pilgrim Press, 1909), H. Paul Douglass wrote:
+For example, in *Christian Reconstruction in the South* (Boston: Pilgrim Press, 1909), H. Paul Douglass wrote:

     > I have sometimes taken friends, representatives of completer
     > civilizations, on hunting or fishing trips through this back
     > country and have afterward been chagrined at the accounts of it
-    > they have written for Eastern papers….
+    > they have written for Eastern papers....
 They described it as
     > picturesquely primitive as they saw it, but forgot to record the
-    > commonplace—that there were also electric lights, colleges,
+    > commonplace---that there were also electric lights, colleges,
     > wealth, and an extremely self-conscious life which thought itself
     > as good as any in America (303).